llm-jp/awesome-japanese-llm/README_en.md

 2. Some information is based on conjecture and might not reflect your specific use case.
 3. While many models are released under permissive licenses like MIT or Apache 2.0, some are subject to more restrictive terms including non-commercial use clauses (e.g CC BY-NC-SA) or other stipulations.

-Please open an [issue](https://github.com/llm-jp/awesome-japanese-llm/issues) if you find an error, and feel free to contribute directly with a pull request.
+If you find an error, please open an [issue](https://github.com/llm-jp/awesome-japanese-llm/issues).
+Feel free to contribute directly with a pull request.

 ## Table of Contents
 - [Text Generation Models](#generative)